Blue Line Public Meeting

 How will the Blue Line impact local transit services?

 The Blue Line is one element of the Marion County Transit Plan; as such, optimal route alignments are being identified.
 It is likely that local routes that once traversed the same corridor as the Blue Line will now feed into the Blue Line, providing the potential for more frequent service in those areas.

 Local routes will remain in service during construction of the Blue Line.
 During this time, there may be service advisories and/or detours to limit conflict with Blue Line construction and other construction activities occurring along the route.
 IndyGo will communicate impacts to IndyGo customers, commuters, local businesses, and the general public.

 The Blue Line is planned to be operational every day of the year.
 A Blue Line rapid transit vehicle will arrive at each station every 10 minutes on weekdays and every 15 minutes during the weekend.

 The Blue Line will utilize rapid transit vehicles developed specifically for operation on IndyGo’s BRT lines.
 The rapid transit vehicles will be 60’ articulated buses with doors opening on either side of the vehicle.
-The rapid transit vehicles will be fully electric with a range of up to 275 miles.
-The vehicles will be constructed and provided by BYD.

 Rapid transit vehicles will provide space for onboard bicycle storage.
 Bicyclists will board at a designated door nearest the space for bicycle storage, and platform-level boarding will enable bicyclists to conveniently and easily roll their bikes on and off each rapid transit vehicle.
 There will be no bike rack for bicycle storage on the front of the BRT buses.